 Why does this matter?

-In an alternate universe without pre-dunning: the charge goes through fine, and their recurring billing doesn’t skip a beat.
+In a world without pre-dunning: those seven charge goes through fine, and their recurring billing doesn’t skip a beat.
 Seamless and low friction, as subscriptions are designed to be.

 Interrupting 70% of these customers will provide zero value at best.